browserengineering/book/book/animations.md

                 # ...
 ```

-The result will be automatically drawn to the screen, because the `draw` method
-on each `CompositedLayer` will iterate through its `ancestor_effects` and
-execute them.
+Now the draw display list will be based on the new display list, and

-Test the result in your browser---animations that only update the draw step, and
+animations that only require the draw step, like our example opacity
-not everything else!

-Unfortunately, we're not done.
-Raster is avoided, but there are *way*
-too many composited layers---one per paint command!
-That is a big waste
-of GPU memory and time.
+animation, will now run super smoothly.

 ::: {.further}